 Why is there no love for the screenshot runs?

 Because they're hard to do compared to written or comic versions, and are really easy to miss something important.

-Comics have a variety of art styles wheras screenshot runs are pretty restricted aesthetically.
-Comics give more freedom to the author in story-telling and people tend to prefer plot to let's play-like runs.
-Plus, comics can be hosted all over the place and draw attention from sites like Deviantart or Smackjeeves.
+Comics have a variety of art styles whereas screenshot runs are pretty restricted aesthetically.
+Comics give more freedom to the author in story-telling and people tend to prefer plot to Let's Play-like runs.
+Plus, comics can be hosted all over the place and draw attention from sites like Deviant ART or SmackJeeves.
 Some screenshot runs are popular.
 They get completed faster than comics and written stories though, so it's easy to miss them.